zsxsoft-deprecated/v3-univeral-hmr-ssr-react-redux/README.md

 ## 🗒 Notes

+### Hot Module Reload
 Hot Module Reloading does not work with `System.import`, as such there are two route sources.
 - The first one `src/universal/routes/static.js` is for static routes (no code splitting) that is for the development environment to work nicely with [React Hot Loader 3](https://github.com/gaearon/react-hot-loader)
 - The second route source `src/universal/routes/async.js` is for asynchronous routes (Code splitting using System.import).

+### Why not Webpack 4?

+Webpack 4 **has no documentation at all** currently (04/25/2018), so I don't think my time is cheap enough to find a way to configure webpack to waste my valuable weekend.